harryjarvis/epl-home-advantage-analysis/README.md

 These findings suggest that home advantage is a meaningful feature of Premier League performance, but its strength depends on both the season and the individual team.

+## Project Reflection

+This project was developed to strengthen my practical Python data-analysis skills and build on my previous academic experience analysing football performance data.

+The main technical challenge was combining multiple seasonal datasets into a consistent structure and validating that the recorded results agreed with the underlying scorelines.
+The project also reinforced the importance of presenting analytical results clearly rather than relying only on calculated statistics.

 ## Visualisations

 ### Match Outcomes